Office of the Registrar

 COURSE CREDIT FOR MILITARY SERVICE AND STANDARD FEE FOR RESERVE OFFICER TRAINING CORPS COURSES

 Summary: (HB 269 has two distinct sections, this summary pertains to Section 1)

 Section 1 instructs institutions of higher education to award undergraduate students admitted to the institution and persons called into military service who are being readmitted to the institution, course credit for all physical education courses required for the person’s degree and additional course credit for up to 12 hours for courses that can meet the elective course requirements for the degree.

 To qualify, the student must have graduated from an accredited high school or a high school operated by the U.S. Department of Defense and be an honorably discharged former member of the U.S. Armed Forces who either completed at least two years of service or was discharged because of a disability.
 The provisions apply regardless of whether the student was admitted prior to the effective date of the bill.

 The Office of the Registrar is committed to providing accurate, timely, courteous and thorough service to potential students, enrolled students, alumni and the university’s external constituents.
 The goal of the office is to respond to written requests within three working days and telephone requests within 48 hours.
-Concerns regarding customer service should be directed to the Assistant Vice President for Enrollment Management and Marketing.
+Concerns regarding customer service should be directed to the Assistant Vice President for Enrollment Management.